demisto/content/Packs/CyberTotal/Playbooks/CyberTotal_Whois_-_CyCraft_README.md

-This playbook is used to automatically search IP, URL and domain in the context data and get all detail whois information.
+This playbook is used to automatically retrieve Whois information regarding IPs, URLs and domains.
+Playbook input: IPs, URLs, domains.
+Playbook output: Whois lookup information.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.